-107. By agreeing to the Revised Agreement and by agreeing to buy 350,000 shares of Chateau's outstanding common stock as part of Chateau's and the Individual Defendants' plan to deprive Chateau's shareholders of a meaningful vote with regard to the Chateau-ROC merger, ROC has knowingly participated in and aided and abetted Chateau's and the Individual Defendants' breach of their fiduciary duties to Chateau's shareholders and their self-dealing.

-108. Unless enjoined, ROC will continue to aid and abet Chateau's and the Individual Defendants' breach of their fiduciary duties to Chateau's shareholders and their self-dealing.
+- 107. By agreeing to the Revised Agreement and by agreeing to buy 350,000 shares of Chateau's outstanding common stock as part of Chateau's and the Individual Defendants' plan to deprive Chateau's shareholders of a meaningful vote with regard to the Chateau-ROC merger, ROC has knowingly participated in and aided and abetted Chateau's and the Individual Defendants' breach of their fiduciary duties to Chateau's shareholders and their self-dealing. - 108.
+Unless enjoined, ROC will continue to aid and abet Chateau's and the Individual Defendants' breach of their fiduciary duties to Chateau's shareholders and their self-dealing. - 109.
+MHC and MHC OP have no adequate remedy at law.